psyinfra/HTCrystalBall/README.md

     `pip3 install .`

-3.  if neccessary configure the path of the slot configuration file to match your system
+3.  if necessary configure the path of the slot configuration file to match your system

     `SLOTS_CONFIGURATION = "config/slots.json"`